eclipse-openj9/openj9-docs/docs/tool_migration.md

 #### Java process status (`jps`)

-Displays information about running Java<sup>&trade;</sup> processes.
+Displays information about running Java processes.
 The main differences from the HotSpot `jps` tool are as follows:

 - Runs on Windows&reg;, AIX&reg;, and z/OS&reg;, as well as Linux&reg;.
 - Uses the Attach API.